history | reviews | players | samples | ordering |

 The BI-CHORUS is the same exact circuit and sounds the same as the normal chorus.
 The only difference is the A-B Switch, which allows selecting one of two sets of SPEED and DEPTH knobs, not just a second speed, and the other features above.Don't worry, we will still be making the standard CHORUS and one more - the MINI CHORUS!

-We now have 18 different versions of our chorus pedal available if you count all the various options.
+We now have over 20 different versions of our chorus pedal available if you count all the various options.
 We build them to order to your spec in just a few days.
 I dont think anyone else offers more than one or two versions of a chorus, so this is pretty unique and something that we can do since we are in effect a custom shop.

 The original Electro-Harmonix Small Clone was one of the best chorus pedals ever made - with lush, shimmering tones.
 It was originally made from the late 70s until E-H was forced out of business by the mob gangsters and Japanese chip cartels about 1983.
 It could run on a 9V battery and was fairly small.
 This pedal has become VERY popular due to it's use by Kurt Cobain in Nirvana and many others.
 From some Nirvana web sites: